-This kimchi-bacon fried rice recipe is a delicious, comforting side dish with a Korean twist.
+This kimchi-bacon fried rice recipe is a delicious, comforting side dish or main course with a Korean twist.
 It is easy to cook and easy to clean up afterwards because all the ingredients, including the vegetables and bacon, are cooked in one wok or frying pan.
 No need for extra pans!

 Fried rice is great, but with the added kimchi and bacon, the flavors are elevated to another level.
 Check out how to make this dish below as well as some info about it.